 The Vision of the Society: to foster the dissemination of knowledge and exchange of information among professionals interested in both clinical care of patients with dizziness and imbalance and basic and clinical vestibular/balance researchers.

-The American Balance Society meets the Tuesday and Wednesday immediately prior to the American Auditory Society Annual Meeting in Scottsdale, AZ,.
+The American Balance Society meets the Tuesday and Wednesday immediately prior to the American Auditory Society Annual Meeting in Scottsdale, AZ.
+The upcoming ABS meeting will convene on Tuesday 2/26/19 – Wednesday 2/27/19.
 These meetings serve as an excellent platform for the discussion of case studies, cutting-edge research, and clinical practice when working with patients having imbalance, dizziness, or vestibular impairment.

-The 2019 preliminary meeting agenda will be uploaded following submission of abstracts (typically due during the Fall prior to meeting).
+The 2019 preliminary meeting agenda will be uploaded following submission of abstracts.

 The conference is held at the Embassy Suites by Hilton Scottsdale.
 See map below for details: